confluentinc/examples/kubernetes/gke-base/docs/index.rst

       cpu: 200m
       memory: 512Mi

-Remaining configuration details are specificied in individual ``helm`` commands, for example the setting to actually enable the kafka deployment is specified with the ``--set`` argument on the ``helm upgrade`` command.
-See the `Makefile Makefile`_ for the full commands.
+Remaining configuration details are specificied in individual ``helm`` commands.
+An example is included below showing the setting to actually enable zookeeper deployment with the ``--set`` argument on the ``helm upgrade`` command.
+See the :devx-examples:`Makefile|kubernetes/gke-base/Makefile` for the full commands.

 .. sourcecode:: bash